 Anything that involves leaving the EU is necessarily hotly contested space.
 The things we talk about are not necessarily so hotly contested politically.
-I think Members across the House would want to have a sensible conversation about this, as we have done today, and I do not think there is much political opportunity or votes in our constituencies—certainly not for me.
-People need to know that they are safe, and they need to know the financial consequences of the legislation.
-The only way to do that is by accepting amendment 4, which is very helpful, and underpin it with amendments 12 and 13, to ensure we have full transparency.
+I think Members across the House would want to have a sensible conversation about this, as we have done today, and I do not think it offers much political opportunity or that there are votes in it in our constituencies—certainly not for me.
+People need to know that they are safe, and they need to know the financial consequences for them of the legislation.
+The only way to do that is to accept amendment 4, which is very helpful, and underpin it with amendments 12 and 13, to ensure we have full transparency.

 I support the amendment on the impact assessment.